 Over the past year or so, after the invention of prescription Latisse, cosmetics companies everywhere have jumped on the eyelash treatment bandwagon, creating products designed to give you the eyelashes of your dreams with just a few daily applications.
-My first foray into the eyelash treatment world was with L’Oreal’s Lash Boosting Serum ($15 at Walgreens), which I raved about here.
+My first foray into the eyelash treatment world was with L’Oreal’s Lash Boosting Serum ($20 on Walgreens), which I raved about here.

-Cue the end of the summer, where I’m doing a late-night browse on drugstore.com - which never leads to good results where my bank account is concerned.
+Cue the end of the summer, where I’m doing a late-night browse online — which never leads to good results where my bank account is concerned.
 I spot Rapidlash on sale for 30% off.
 (I think I bought it for around $30, although it currently retails for $50.)